Requirements for All Degrees

-A variety of apprenticeship (or internship) opportunities, including several of the programs above, are available to qualified students of junior or senior status.
-Students will be charged regular tuition whether they are on- or off-campus during their apprenticeships.
+A variety of internship opportunities, including several of the programs above, are available to qualified students of junior or senior status.
+Students will be charged regular tuition whether they are on- or off-campus during their internships.

-Many students elect apprenticeships requiring full-time work, for which up to three units of credit may be earned; others spread their apprenticeships over one or more semesters while taking one, two, or three regular courses.
-A maximum of three apprenticeship credits (courses numbered 495) may be counted toward graduation; credits received for participation in any GLCA-approved program or the American University Washington Semester will be excluded from the three-unit limit.
-Students desiring to earn a fourth credit during the full-time apprenticeship must arrange for a concurrent independent study or directed reading (in an academic subject), either of which may be completed upon return to campus.
-Some departments will allow fewer than three units of apprenticeship credit as part of the curriculum required for a major.
+Many students elect internships requiring full-time work, for which up to three units of credit may be earned; others spread their internships over one or more semesters while taking one, two, or three regular courses.
+A maximum of three internship credits (courses numbered 495) may be counted toward graduation; credits received for participation in any GLCA-approved program or the American University Washington Semester will be excluded from the three-unit limit.
+Students desiring to earn a fourth credit during the full-time internship must arrange for a concurrent independent study or directed reading (in an academic subject), either of which may be completed upon return to campus.
+Some departments will allow fewer than three units of internship credit as part of the curriculum required for a major.

 Ohio Wesleyan students have been placed recently in business, government, museums, laboratories, social service agencies, art studios, radio and television stations, and administrative offices on campus.
 In order to prepare for the work experience, students normally take at least four pertinent background courses as a prerequisite.

-General information on apprenticeships is available in the Office of Career Services and in the International and Off-Campus Programs Office.
+General information on internships is available in the Office of Career Connection and in the International and Off-Campus Programs Office.
 However, students must work out details with the appropriate academic department.
 Applications for full-time programs (three units in one semester) must be submitted to the International and Off-Campus Programs Office according to the following schedule:

 Ohio Wesleyan offers courses during one five-week session each summer beginning one week after Commencement.
 For information on courses offered and registration, contact the Office of Academic Affairs or the Registrar’s Office.